mdn/content/files/en-us/web/http/permissions_policy/index.md

 For an {{htmlelement("iframe")}} to have a feature enabled its allowed origin must also be in the allowlist for the parent page.
 Because of this [inheritance behavior](#inheritance_of_policies_for_embedded_content), it is a good idea to specify the widest acceptable support for a feature in the HTTP header, and then specify the subset of support you need in each `<iframe>`.

-> **Note:** Only [privacy sandbox](https://developer.chrome.com/docs/privacy-sandbox/) features _can_ be controlled via a policy set on a fenced frame; other policy-controlled features are not available in this context.
+> **Note:** Only specific features designed to be used in `<fencedframes>`s can be enabled via permissions policies set on them; other policy-controlled features are not available in this context.
 See [Permissions policies available to fenced frames](/en-US/docs/Web/HTML/Element/fencedframe#permissions_policies_available_to_fenced_frames) for more details.

 The general syntax looks like this: